 - Deep conditioning every week

 - Protein strengthening every other week (sometimes, weekly depending on how my hair feels)

 - Regular nightly oiling 3-4 times a week

-- Regular scalp massages
+- Regular scalp massages when oiling

-- Getting trims 2-3x a year
+- Self trimming 2x a year

 - Low manipulation/protective styling

 - Using all natural to almost natural products (Moreover, I will allow for a safe preservative in some of my hair care products)

 - Incorporating DIY hair care recipes